mlibrary/umich-lib-ui/README.md

-> This project is in early development and is not recommended for production use.
+> 🚧 This project is in early development and is not recommended for production use.

-# University of Michigan Library UI
+# University of Michigan Library Design System

 A collection of shared design styles, components, and patterns for teams to build quality consistent interfaces.
 A bit like a LEGO kit.